10 Site Characterization

 - data quality, where care must be taken to ensure that analytical results from different time periods, different methods, or different labs are comparable, as older data sets may provide incomplete information when compared to more recent data

 - target PFAS list, where a reduced compound list may prevent full differentiation between sources.
-Linear versus branched (isomer) distinction may also be important.
+Linear versus branched (isomer) distinction may also be important in differentiating sources

 - temporal effect, where an understanding of historical production, use, and release of PFAS becomes important, as is an understanding of differences between samples due to weathering processes that may be interpreted as different sources

-- spatial effect of long-distance air deposition versus local sources
+- spatial effect of long-distance air deposition and regional sources versus local sources

 - sample collection procedures to ensure there is no cross-contamination from other sources during sampling